zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 The expression language defines the following constants:

 - The `true` and `false` denote the values of the type `bool`.
-- The `null` denotes a null reference, and the `null` constant is of type `Object`, who is also implicitly convertible to any reference type.
+- The `null` denotes a null reference, and the `null` constant is of type `Object`, which is also implicitly convertible to any reference type.

 ## Identifiers

-An Identifier consists of a letter or underscore followed by any number of letters, digits, or underscores.
+An identifier consists of a letter or underscore followed by any number of letters, digits, or underscores.
 In order to reference an identifier with the same spelling as a keyword, the identifier must be prefixed with a single `@` character.
 Some examples of identifiers: `x`, `Hello`, `m_1`, `@true` and `@String`.

 Identifiers of the form `@x`, where x is an integral number greater than or equal to zero, are used to denote the substitution values, if any, that were passed to the expression parser.
 For example: